 If you want to provide coffee to a business or office with a lot of people, then you’re going to need to choose one that’s up to the amount of work it’s going to be put through every day.
-A large, commercial bean-to-cup coffee machine is going to be your best option here – unless your staff also happen to be barista-trained.
+Large, bean-to-cup coffee machines are going to be your best option here – unless your staff also happen to be barista-trained.

 Coffee Machines for Smaller Offices and Professionals